lanetix/express-deep-link/README.md

 So yea...I could definitely put the onus on developers to properly partition their middleware via the express `Router`.
 My initial argument for this was that if your login endpoint were local to your website, you'd already have to configure your authentication middleware not to run for that endpoint (you can't authenticate the route(s) that are responsible for authentication).
-You'd additionally want to exclude `deep link` from running on any requests to you API since you'd never deep link to anything accepting or returning JSON endpoints.
+You'd additionally want to exclude `deep-link` from running on any requests to you API since you'd never deep link to anything accepting or returning JSON endpoints.
 But then @pythonesque made a point (of which I'd already entertained), that lots of sites (actually most sites according to him) are not SPAs and still employ server side rendering.
-In that case you have only one place to exclude both authentication and `deep link` (that being login).
-So I concluded that this could go either way. @pythonesque made a point that it can't hurt to guard against infinite redirects, and that the most convenient option for developers would be to allow them to blindly configure `deep link` to run for all requests.
+In that case you have only one place to exclude both authentication and `deep-link` (that being login).
+So I concluded that this could go either way. @pythonesque made a point that it can't hurt to guard against infinite redirects, and that the most convenient option for developers would be to allow them to blindly configure `deep-link` to run for all requests.
 I agree and so the infinite redirect guard shall live on and reign victorious.

 ##### login.local.authenticated - Object (Optional)